WATCH: How Do You Use The Words "Nauseous" And "Nauseated"?

-The word nauseous describes something that causes a feeling of nausea or disgust.
+The word nauseous describes “something that causes a feeling of nausea or disgust.”
 Here’s an example: “The nauseous odor made the boy feel sick.”
 In this sentence, the word nauseous modifies the noun odor, and it explains that the odor was sickening.
-In everyday speech, the word often means the actual feeling of nausea.
-To illustrate, look at this example: “The odor made the boy feel nauseous.”
+In everyday speech, the word most often means the actual feeling of nausea.

+Look at this example: “The odor made the boy feel nauseous.”
 In this sense, the adjective nauseous modifies the boy, but it doesn’t mean that the boy himself is sickening or revolting.
 It simply means that the boy is feeling sick to his stomach.

 The first records of the word nauseous come from around 1600.
 It is thought to derive from the Greek nausíā, meaning “seasickness,” from naûs, meaning “ship” (the same root is the basis of the word nautical).
 The suffix -ous means “full of” and is used to form adjectives.

 People can become nauseous from seasickness and many other conditions that affect the stomach, such as motion sickness, morning sickness, carsickness, anxiety, or from the side effects of medications.
 People often feel nauseous due to something they ate.
 When you’re nauseous, the very thought of eating can make you even more nauseous.

 What does nauseated mean?

 Nauseated means “to become affected with nausea.”
 This is the traditional way to use the word nauseated.
 For example, if you were feeling sick to your stomach, you would say, “I’m feeling nauseated.”

 Nauseated (or when it’ s used in the past tense of the verb as nauseate) also means “to create a feeling of nausea,” as in “The experience nauseated him.”
 In this sense, nauseated is used to explain what the experience did to him: It made him feel sick.